raspberrypilearning/3D-scene/en/step_6.md

 --- task ---
 Add code to run `sounds`{:class="block3sound"} blocks where you want sound in your project.

-Have a look at the how to’s below that will help you to add the kind of sounds that you want for your project:

 --- collapse ---

 ---
-title: Continuous soundtrack using a long sound
+title: Add continuous soundtrack using a long sound
 ---

 **Radio soundtrack**: [See inside](https://scratch.mit.edu/projects/444581851/editor){:target="_blank"}